Unity-China/cn.unity.hairfx.core/README.md

 While this hair system has a lot more work remains to be done, we’re sharing what we have at the moment.
 You’re free to use or modify it to fit your productions and build if needed.

-- （URP only）Included a Custom Hair Shader for ShaderGraph

 ## Note
-This hair system is not the same hair system that show in ENEMIES demo video, which is separate hair system that created by Unity DemoTeam, you can find it in [github](https://github.com/Unity-Technologies/com.unity.demoteam.hair)
+- This hair system is not the same hair system that show in ENEMIES demo video, which is separate hair system that created by Unity DemoTeam, you can find it in [github](https://github.com/Unity-Technologies/com.unity.demoteam.hair)

+- （URP only）Included a Custom Hair Shader for ShaderGraph.
+It can be removed if you are using HDRP.

 ## Usage